mikeos-tech/dictionary-sync/README.md

 ---

+### 9. How the Program runs

-10. It is possible to run the command within a *Linux* shell/terminal on each of the machines, only when you want to keep the files synchronised, but to do this you would need to remember to do it and would have a terminal open that wouldn't be usable just showing occasional messages when it did something.
+It is possible to run the command within a *Linux* shell/terminal on each of the machines, only when you want to keep the files synchronised, but to do this you would need to remember to get it running and would have a terminal open that wouldn't be usable just showing occasional messages when it did something.

 Running it as a service, is the term that is used to describe running it automatically in the background, so you need not be aware it is running.